Courses That Include CPR Training

 Health & Safety & Workplace Training

-What You’ll Learn on a CPR Course
+What You’ll Learn

 - Recognise cardiac arrest and other time-critical emergencies

-- Use an Automated External Defibrillator (AED) safely and effectively
+- Use an automated external defibrillator (AED) safely and effectively

 - Follow current Resuscitation Council UK (RCUK) algorithms and guidance

-Who Are CPR Training Courses For?
+Who These Courses Are For?

 - Doctors, Nurses, paramedics and other healthcare professionals